 Our innovative programs provide support to our neighbors in the most difficult and vulnerable times in their lives, allowing them space and security to change their circumstances and move forward.

 Whether we are providing extra food to a family who has just suffered a job loss so that they can continue to pay rent, inviting a woman experiencing homelessness into our day shelter to wash her clothing and take a shower before a job interview or helping a family maintain their housing after a disaster, our services allow individuals and families change their lives with dignity.

 Our staff and volunteers are committed to doing together what we cannot do alone.
 Our staff is compassionate, resourceful and dedicated to helping our clients wherever they are at when they arrive at our site.
 Friends In Deed is able to support the community in a myriad of important, life-changing ways.

 Our presence in Pasadena affects the way you do business, experience your commute and love your city and neighbors.
 Recognized by city officials such as Pasadena Housing Director William Huang as an essential piece of the fabric of the Pasadena community, Friends In Deed is working valiantly to create a safer, healthier, more beautiful, city for everyone.

-We run three of our innovative, trans-formative support programs from our Friends In Deed House (444 E. Washington Blvd., Pasadena on the SE corner of Washington & Los Robles) year round.
-These are The Food Pantry, The Women’s Room, and Homeless Prevention.
-The Bad Weather Shelter has, historically, been run, at Pasadena Covenant Church (539 N. Lake Avenue, Pasadena), from Thanksgiving until beginning of March.
-Our Street Outreach program, based out of our Lake Ave office (1015 N. Lake Ave., #200), ventures out into the Pasadena streets to meet and build partnerships with our homeless community.
+We run two of our innovative, transformative support programs from our Friends In Deed House (444 E. Washington Blvd., Pasadena on the SE corner of Washington & Los Robles) year-round: the Food Pantry and The Women’s Room.
+The Bad Weather Supplies program is run on Thursday evenings out of First United Methodist Church (500 E. Colorado Blvd.) from the beginning of January until of March.
+Our Eviction Prevention and Rental Assistance program and Street Outreach and Housing program are based out of our administrative offices on Lake Avenue.